My Home Lab Infrastructure

 Homelab overview

 Domain: *.balawalraja.uk (Cloudflare).
-Stack: Proxmox VE, LXC, Docker, Traefik/NPM/Cloudflare, Linux/Ubuntu.
+Stack: Proxmox VE, LXC/Docker, OPNsense, Cloudflare Tunnel, NPM.

 Infrastructure overview